What are Invitations to Create?

 To put it simply, set up a limited number of interesting materials, and see what your child comes up with.
 This should be fun and easy!

-How to Set Up a Creative Invitation
+How to Set Up an Invitation to Create

 The basic premise of Creative Invitations follows four simple steps:

 - Clear the work table of anything that won’t be used in the invitation

 - Artfully arrange the materials to provoke creative ideas